hasura/ndc-loki/docs/concepts.md

 A native query is defined as a `stream` or `metric` query only.
 So the `type` is required.

-Arguments of the native query will be required in the `args` object.
+The `args` object will require the arguments of the native query.
 Boolean expressions in `where` are also supported.
-However, they are are used to filter results after the query was executed.
-It's useful for filtering permissions.
+However, they are used to filter results after the query is executed.
+This is useful for filtering permissions.

 ```gql
 {